Charity Selection Process

 - Execution: whether the charity has good programs in need of additional funding, and whether the organization is capable of executing these programs.

-To identify charities to recommend, TLYCS uses a ‘Panel of Experts’, currently consisting of Caroline Fiennes, Eric Friedman, Dean Karlan and Peter Singer, and leverages research by the best charity evaluation organizations.
+To identify charities to recommend, The Life You Can Save uses a ‘Panel of Experts’, currently consisting of Caroline Fiennes, Eric Friedman, Dean Karlan and Peter Singer.
 The Panel uses the following steps to make its recommendations:

 - Designates ‘Approved Charity Evaluators’, currently GiveWell and ImpactMatters.